Writing is where all human action, connection, and persuasion begin.

 The pen is mightier than the sword because it is one of the only ways to peacefully stimulate progress, both personally and en masse.

 Words Are Just the First-Order Effect

-As I’ve alluded to in Turning Diamonds into Water, there are various advantages of writing that go far beyond just putting pen to blank page or fingertip to keyboard.
+As I’ve alluded to in a previous post, there are various advantages of writing that go far beyond just putting pen to blank page or fingertip to keyboard.
 There are far-reaching benefits and consequences of the words you choose and how they are written.